-&lt;sup>3 The original party to the Sand Purchase Agreement was Permian Basin Sand Company, LLC, which was later acquired by Hi-Crush.
-In the Parties' June 1, 2018 First Amendment to the Sand Purchase Agreement, they agreed that all references to "Permian Basin Sand Company LLC" throughout the Sand Purchase Agreement shall be replaced by "Hi-Crush Permian Sand LLC" and all references to "PBS" throughout the Sand Purchase Agreement hereto as Exhibit 1), and governed by Texas law.
-Sand Purchase Agreement, ¶ 10.
-Upon information and belief, EOG entered into the Sand Purchase Agreement in order to obtain a reliable, long-term supply of premium frac sand at fixed prices.
+3 The original party to the Sand Purchase Agreement was Permian Basin Sand Company, LLC, which was later acquired by Hi-Crush.
+In the Parties' June 1, 2018 First Amendment to the Sand Purchase Agreement, they agreed that all references to "Permian Basin Sand Company LLC" throughout the Sand Purchase Agreement shall be replaced by "Hi-Crush Permian Sand LLC" and all references to "PBS" throughout the Sand Purchase Agreement shall be replaced by "Hi-Crush."
+First Amendment to Sand Purchase Agreement (included with Exhibit 1), Section 1.01.